Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Is everything okay over there?"

 Daniel thought about it as he swirled his whisky. "...Yeah.
-The Ten’Gewek are… There are times when they’re very alien.
+The Ten’Gewek are...
+There are times when they’re very alien.
 Sometimes they’re a lot more rational than us, sometimes a lot less.
 But they understand pain and loss and death, all too well.
 They don’t have immunisation, after all.
 A lot of their children die young."

 Diana nodded solemnly.
 They were both parents themselves, they could both imagine what that would be like.
 At times like these, the blessings of civilization were more acutely felt and appreciated.

 "You seem pretty content," she said.
 "I remember the last time we were on Steven’s show together, you were getting pretty weary of book signing and speaking tours.
 Now look at you!
 Living in the jungle seems to agree with you!"

-"The higher gravity can be *hell* on my back and knees…" Daniel confessed.
-"But… yes.
+"The higher gravity can be *hell* on my back and knees..."
+Daniel confessed.
+"But... yes.
 It’s fulfilling.
 But difficult sometimes.
 They’re asking about vaccines now."

 Diana pulled a face.
 "Owch.
 Running smack into that Prime Directive thing, huh?"